Avoid spoilage by packing goods for long term storage.

 4. FEES - There are no annual or joining fees.

 - Handling charge – 10% of order.
 This 10% covers time, effort and costs incurred.
 Any surplus from this or the logistical costs will be added to building a float for further bulk purchases that have to be paid for in advance (ie Honey, water tubs etc).
+This also keeps our long standing volunteer managers happy to be with us and helping!
+A small gift of gratitude that ensures the sustainability of our organisation.
+Since we are saving approx 60% on goods, this is a very small ask.

 5. From YOU